 The pulley shown in the engraving-Fig. 1 being a perspective view, and Fig. 2 an elevation with parts broken away to show the interior-is made with a central chamber for the reception of oil.
 It makes no connection whatever with the shaft.
 The hub of the pulley has a conical form, and upon these portions bearings are formed by the collars, which are fastened to the shaft in the usual manner by set screws.
-The oil being introduced into the chamber through the supply hole, which is afterward closed by a screw, it is distributed by the rotary motion evenly around the periphery of the pulley, and is drawn by wicks through oil holes, A, at the lowest point of the hearing-point nearest the shaft.
+The oil being introduced into the chamber through the supply hole, which is afterward closed by a screw, it is distributed by the rotary motion evenly around the periphery of the pulley, and is drawn by wicks through oil holes, A, at the lowest point of the hearing-point nearest the make the circuit again. through the wicks, bearings, and return oil holes, and so on until it is worn out or becomes gummy; there is no appreciable waste.
+This pulley requires but little attention, there is no annoyance from dripping, and as the bearings are conical all wear can be taken up by setting the collars close to the pulley.
+It is simple in construction, and the bearing surface is about pulley of the same size.

-The oil works along to the outer point of the bearing, and is then thrown by the centrifugal force into annular drip cups, E, formed by annular projecting rings on the outer surface of the oil chamber, through the return oil holes, of which there are several around the circumference of the drip make the circuit again.
+The oil works along to the outer point of the bearing, and is then thrown by the centrifugal force into annular drip cups, E, formed by annular projecting rings on the outer surface of the oil chamber, through the return oil holes, of which there are several around the circumference of the drip one oiling, and there was scarcely any diminution of oil in the chamber.
+These pulleys will be shown in operation at the Charitable Mechanics' Fair, to be held in Boston this month.